PromaChow/HotelRecommendationSystem/src/preprocessing.md

 5. **Verify Output**:
    - After the job completes successfully, verify that the transformed data is written to the specified S3 path (`s3://andorra-hotels-data-warehouse/l2_data/`).
    - Check for the presence of the output files to ensure the job ran correctly.

+### Justification for Using GitHub Actions Over AWS Glue

+**Flexibility and Portability**:
+- **Code Transportability**: Using GitHub Actions ensures your code remains portable and can be easily executed in different environments without being tightly coupled to AWS Glue.
+- **Ease of Use**: GitHub Actions provides a straightforward way to automate workflows without the need for additional AWS-specific setup and configuration.

+**Cost Management**:
+- **Cost Efficiency**: For small to medium-sized data processing tasks, running jobs using GitHub Actions can be more cost-effective than AWS Glue, especially if you already have GitHub Actions included in your repository’s plan.
+- **No Cold Start Delay**: GitHub Actions typically have a shorter startup time compared to AWS Glue, which can experience cold start delays.

+**Integration with CI/CD**:
+- **Seamless Integration**: GitHub Actions integrates natively with your GitHub repository, allowing you to automate data processing tasks as part of your CI/CD pipeline.
+- **Unified Platform**: Managing your codebase, issues, CI/CD, and data processing within GitHub simplifies the development workflow and reduces context switching.

+**Resource Constraints**:
+- **Custom Resources**: While AWS Glue is powerful, it might be overkill for tasks that can be efficiently handled by GitHub Actions with specific resource configurations.
+- **Simplified Dependency Management**: Managing Python dependencies in GitHub Actions is straightforward and does not require the additional steps needed to package and upload dependencies for AWS Glue.

+### Maximum Execution Time for GitHub Actions

+The maximum execution time for a GitHub Action is **6 hours** per job.
+This should be sufficient for most data preprocessing tasks.
+If your job exceeds this limit, you might need to optimize the code or split the task into smaller, more manageable parts.

+### Summary

+Using GitHub Actions for your data preprocessing provides a flexible, cost-effective, and integrated solution, especially beneficial for maintaining code portability and simplifying the development workflow.
+By leveraging GitHub Actions, you can seamlessly integrate data processing within your CI/CD pipeline, ensuring consistency and ease of use.

+Feel free to adjust the workflow file as needed and ensure your AWS credentials are stored securely in your repository’s secrets (`AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY`).

+## NEXT STEPS:
+##      TAKE OUT SPECIAL CHARACTERS --> DONE
+##      CONVERT TEXT INTO LOWERCASE --> DONE
+##      REMOVE STOPWORDS AND PUNCTUATION --> DONE
+##      ADD LABEL --> LATER
+##      READ ALL FILES FROM FOLDER AND COMBINE THEM INTO A SINGLE CSV --> DONE
+##      READ FILES FROM S3
+##      CONVERT TO GLUE CODE --> NOT NEEDED
+##      TRANSLATE REVIEWS TO ENGLISH --> DONE

+### EXTRA (FOR LATER)
+##      TOKENIZATION
+##      STEMMING/LEMMATIZATION